 Most refusal allegations are won when your Mendocino County DUI Attorney can establish to the court and the DMV that the arrest was not valid, or that the police officer who made the arrest failed to warn you that you would lose your license for a year or more if you refuse to provide a sample, or that you were incapable of understanding the warnings due to injury, or due the arresting officer's misinformation.
 If you submitted to the preliminary alcohol screening test (PAS), which does not satisfy the legal requirement of a post-arrest test, still, sometimes it is possible that one or more factors may allow the DMV to accept the preliminary results and "dismiss" the refusal allegation when Ukiah DUI lawyers properly present any compelling evidence existing in your case, to avoid the unforgiving minimum one-year license suspension.

 Refusal allegations can often be plea bargained out of a court case in Mendocino County, but the Ukiah DMV rarely bargains and will still suspend your license for at least one year without allowing you to obtain a restricted work license, so Ukiah DUI attorneys understand that defending a refusal case at the DMV is critical to preserving your driving privileges.
 Click on the 2019 Refusal Form to see the principal form which Mendocino County DUI lawyers must fight at a Santa Rosa DMV hearing to try to protect your license.
-You can also see the older 2016 Form, or the 2012 Form, or the 2009 Form, and also the Under-21 Refusal Form, and the Spanish Refusal Form.
+You can also see the older 2016 Form, or the 2012 Form, or the 2009 Form, and also the Under-21 Refusal Form.